Skip to main content

 Histiocytosis is a rare blood disease that is caused by an excess of white blood cells called histiocytes.
 The histiocytes cluster together and can attack the skin, bones, lungs, liver, spleen, gums, ears, eyes and/or the central nervous system and brain.
 The disease can range from limited involvement that spontaneously regresses to progressive multi-organ involvement that can be chronic, debilitating, and life threatening.

-In some ways, histiocytosis is similar to cancer and has historically been treated by oncologists with chemotherapy and/or radiation.
+Recent research is beginning to point to histiocytosis as an autoimmune disorder, though historically it was thought to be similar to cancer and has been treated by oncologists with chemotherapy.
 The vast majority of people diagnosed with histiocytosis are children under the age of ten, but it is also found in adults of all ages.

 Histiocytosis affects roughly 1 in 200,000 children born each year in the United States.
-Histiocytosis is so rare that it is known as an "orphan disease", historically meaning it strikes too few people to generate government-supported research.
-Funds raised by events like Hike For A Cure and with the support of the Histio Cure Foundation have significantly changed this equation in recent years.
+It is so rare that it is known as an "orphan disease", meaning it strikes too few people to generate government-supported research.
+Funds raised by events like Hike For A Cure and by the Histio Cure Foundation have significantly changed this equation in recent years.
 For more information on histiocytosis click here.

 HCF Logo